Pursuit of Knowledge - Boros

-Withleading an attack, we can plow through our opponents at will, dispose of any threat through combat damage, and deliver the rest of the damage right to our enemy's life total.
+With Odric, Master Tactician leading an attack, we can plow through our opponents at will, dispose of any threat through combat damage, and deliver the rest of the damage right to our enemy's life total.

 Reconnaissance's ability can be activated at end of combat after damage is applied to untap all attacking creatures, giving them something very close to vigilance.
 Or it can also be used to remove from combat one of our creature that is about to die.
 This gives us a way to attack and increase our Melee effect without sustaining any loss in creatures.

 Core Synergy: Evasion

 We will be sending creatures to as many opponents as we can each combat.
 Giving our creature evasion allows us to keep our creatures safe from combat and ensures our opponents' life totals keep going down each combat.